Voices for Peace 2025

 USAID has historically funded essential programs that support democratic governance, civil society, and human rights.
 The recent freeze and policy reversals are eroding progress, narrowing civic space, and undermining long-term efforts to build peace and justice.

-To deepen understanding of these impacts, this Dialogue will bring together affected communities—immigrants, migrants, CSO leaders, community researchers, and policy analysts—to examine both the direct and indirect effects of U.S. actions.
-Through critical discussion and collective analysis, we aim to generate actionable recommendations to respond to the seismic shifts.
+To deepen understanding of these impacts, this Dialogue brought together affected communities—immigrants, migrants, CSO leaders, community researchers, and policy analysts—to examine both the direct and indirect effects of U.S. actions.
+Through critical discussion and collective analysis, we generated actionable recommendations to respond to the seismic shifts.

-Findings will be amplified through media and advocacy and shared at the Peace Connect Global Gathering in Nairobi in October 2025.
+Findings were amplified through media and advocacy and shared at the Peace Connect Global Gathering in Nairobi in October 2025.

 Global Gathering of Local Peacebuilders and Their Allies